jaredpalmer/react-parcel-example/README.md

 ```

 This will compile your JS and copy your `index.html` to the `dist` folder which
-you can deploy whereever as a good ol' webpage.
+you can deploy wherever as a good ol' webpage.

 ## CSS